+Name

-Name Char Value for this release InfrastructureVersion М "2.5" (packaging of Transport and Message namespaces) DataModelURL 0 The value of the Register/URL element ZoneServiceURL 0 The value of the Register/URL element
+InfrastructureVersion Μ "2.6" (packaging of Transport and Message namespaces) DataModelURL 0 The value of the Register/URL element ZoneServiceURL 0 The value of the Register/URL element

 It is RECOMMENDED that the end point URL for the DataModel and/or the ZoneService supported by the SOAP Push Mode Agent be identical to that of the FlowControl Service (i.e. that all supported agent operations invoked by the ZIS are dispatched to the same URL).
 All ZIS-provided Web Services have the same End Point URL.